Cod, Atlantic Cod

 Fish type - White round fish

-This stock has shown some increase after reaching a historical low in 2007 but biomass is still below target and at the lowest possible level, Blim, of around 21,000 t.
-Fishing effort is now below the MSY target.
+This stock has shown some increase after reaching a historical low in 2007 but biomass is still below target and currently below the lowest possible level, Blim, of around 21,000 t.

 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
 It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.

 Two distinct stocks are recognised in the Faroes.
-On the Faroes Plateau the stock has shown some increase after reaching a historical low in 2007, but remains below MSY trigger (a biomass reference point that triggers a cautious response, i.e. to reduce fishing mortality to allow a stock to rebuild) and around the Blim level since 2005.
-Fishing mortality has decreased since 2010 and is now below Flim, Fpa, and FMSY.
-ICES recommends a further decrease in fishing mortality in 2013 to bring the stock within precautionary limits.
-ICES advice for this stock in 2015 is to continue to reduce fishing mortality but by 23%, compared to 69% in 2014 and 63% in 2013.
+On the Faroes Plateau the stock has shown some increase after reaching a historical low in 2007, but remains below MSY trigger (a biomass reference point that triggers a cautious response to reduce fishing mortality to allow a stock to rebuild) and although around the Blim level since 2005, is now below it in 2015.
+Fishing mortality although decreasing since 2010, is currently above Fpa and FMSY but below Flim.
+ICES advice for this stock in 2016 is that catches need to be reduced to the lowest possible level.

 An effort management system has been in place since 1996; however this is not considered to be in line with the precautionary approach, and currently it is not being achieved.
 Management by effort can encourage accelerated technical creep and rapid increase of capacity per vessel.
 A group representing the Ministry of Fisheries, the Faroese industry, the University of the Faroe Islands, and the Faroe Marine Research Institute has developed a management plan based on general maximum sustainable yield (MSY) principles developed by ICES.
 The plan has not yet been approved by the authorities.